• Written by

 Preventing Social Security Fraud

-The Social Security Administration will only contact you via text or email if you’ve opted to receive them.
+The Social Security Administration will only contact you via text or email if you’ve opted to receive these communications.
 The only texts or emails sent will be regarding programs, services or a login verification to access your Social Security account.
 They will never ask for a return call to an unknown number or for personal information.

 The Social Security Administration will never: